jsphpndr/jsphpndr/content/blog/stop-email-spam-with-obscurejs-hide-your-email-address-from-spammers/index.md

 ### Adding Telephone Numbers

-There’s not only a need to hide emails, but phone numbers as well.
+There's not only a need to hide emails, but phone numbers as well.

 To add a US-pattern telephone number, create a `<template>` tag with the following attributes: